-"D" Overdrive
+• "D" Overdrive

-To be used for most city and highway driving, it provides smoothest upshifts and downshifts and best fuel economy.
-When frequent transmission shifting occurs while using the "D" Overdrive position, such as when operating the vehicle under heavy loading conditions, (i.e. in hilly terrain, traveling into strong head winds or while towing heavy trailers), use the AutoStick mode and select the "3" range.
+For most city and highway driving, it provides smoothest 5 upshifts and downshifts and best fuel economy.
+When frequent transmission shifting occurs while using the "D" Overdrive position, such as when operating the vehicle under heavy loading conditions, (i.e. in hilly terrain, traveling into strong head winds or while towing heavy trailers), using the "3" position will improve performance and extend transmission life by reducing excessive shifting and heat build-up.